hrysakis/press/README.md

 ## Installation

-The following installation will work with the ontology provided in this repository, without any modifications.
+The following installation works with the ontology provided in this repository, without any modifications.

 #### Module Installation